ik5xmk/Bot-systems-check/README.md

 For example the link should become something like this http://api.telegram.org/bot123457:789099345/getUpdates?offset=0

-You should land on a page with JSON codes inside, if it says ok: false it means that you have done something wrong.
+You should land on a page with JSON codes inside, if it says "ok": false it means that you have done something wrong.

 Write any message within the channel created in the previous step and reload the page with the link previously composed with the token bot.
 If everything went well you will notice that there will be a lot of additional information.